Pattern-avoiding stabilized-interval-free permutations: Introduction

 \section{Introduction}

 In 2004 D.~Callan \cite{Callan04} introduced the notion of a {\em stabilized-interval-free} (SIF) permutation.
-A permutation on $[n]=\{1,\dots,n\}$ is \sif if it does not stabilize any proper subinterval of $[n]$.
-For example, $562314$ is \sif but $634215$ is not since $[2,4]$ is a stabilizing interval.
-Observe that the reduced permutation $\red(342)=231$ is SIF.
+Let $\sigma$ be a permutation on $[n]=\{1,\dots,n\}$ and let $[i,j]$ be an interval.
+Recall that $i$ is a fixed point of $\sigma$ if $\sigma(i)=i$.
+Moreover, $[i,j]$ is a stabilized interval of $\sigma$ if $\sigma(k)\in[i,j]$ for every $k\in[i,j]$.
+The permutation $\sigma$ is called \sif if it does not stabilize any proper subinterval of $[n]$.
+For example, the permutation $562314$ (one-line notation) is \sif but $634215$ is not since $[2,4]$ is a stabilized interval.
+Observe that the reduced permutation\footnote{$\red(\sigma)$ is obtained by replacing the $i$th smallest letter of $\sigma$ by $i$, for $i=1,\dots,|\sigma|$.} $\red(342)=231$ is SIF.
 Such a minimal component will be referred to as a \sif box:

 A fixed point is a \sif box of size 1, and adjacent transpositions are \sif boxes of size 2.
+In general, a \sif box of size $m$ in a permutation is a stabilized interval of length $m$ whose reduced permutation is SIF.

 As discussed in \cite{Callan04}, \sif permutations can be used as building blocks to decompose permutations into noncrossing components and are therefore naturally related to other combinatorial families structured by noncrossing partitions.
-For example, F.~Ardila et al. \cite{ARW16} showed that \sif permutations are in bijection to connected positroids, and N.~Blitvi{\'c} \cite{NB14} introduced the set of chord-connected permutations which, in a similar way, can be used as building blocks for \sif permutations.
+For example, F.~Ardila et al.\ \cite{ARW16} showed that \sif permutations are in bijection to connected positroids, and N.~Blitvi{\'c} \cite{NB14} introduced the set of chord-connected permutations which, in a similar way, can be used as building blocks for \sif permutations.

 Another related family of permutations are the {\em indecomposable} permutations studied by Comtet \cite{Comtet72} in 1972.
 These are permutations that do not stabilize a proper subinterval of $[n]$ that includes $1$.
 Denoting the above sets by $\Sif_n$ and $\Ind_n$, respectively, and letting $\mathcal{S}_n$ denote the set of permutations on $[n]$, we have $\Sif_n \subset \Ind_n \subset \mathcal{S}_n$.
-Moreover, $\Sif_n$ is contained in the set $\Der_n$ of fixed-point-free permutations (a.k.a. derangements) of size $n$.
+Moreover, $\Sif_n$ is contained in the set $\Der_n$ of fixed-point-free permutations (a.k.a.\ derangements) of size $n$.